 Within any given case, there was an average of 1.51 officers applying an average of 1.76 techniques to an involved individual in Level 1 force interactions.
 Among Level 2 interactions, there was an average of 2.21 officers applying an average of 4.59 force techniques to an involved individual.
-Finally, within all Level 3 interactions, there was an average of 6.18 force techniques to an involved individues to an involved individual.
+Finally, within all Level 3 interactions, there was an average of 2.79 officers applying an average of 6.18 force techniques to an involved individual.